0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 ---
-title: "The Disappearance of Lived Time"
+title: "DRAFT: The Disappearance of Lived Time"
 subtitle: "The Power of 'No': Reclaiming Leisure from the Commodification of Time in an Age of Hyperactivity"
 description: ""
 image: /static/images/2024-05-01-lauterbrunnen-lived-time-vs-spectacular-time.jpg